hemanth/functional-programming-jargon/readme.md

 // point :: (Number, Number) -> {x: Number, y: Number}
 const point = (x, y) => ({x: x, y: y})
 ```
 It's called a product because the total possible values of the data structure is the product of the different values.
+Many languages have a tuple type which is the simplest formulation of a product type.

 See also [Set theory](https://en.wikipedia.org/wiki/Set_theory).

 ## Option
-Option is a [union type](#union-type) with two cases often called `Some` and `None`.
+Option is a [sum type](#sum-type) with two cases often called `Some` and `None`.

 Option is useful for composing functions that might not return a value.